Axway/api-builder-docs/content/en/docs/lifecycle/_index.md

 ## Active development phase

-Major {{% variables/apibuilder_prod_name %}} versions are in _Active_ development for a maximum of 12 months.
+Major {{% variables/apibuilder_prod_name %}} versions are in _Active_ development for at least 12 months.
 In Active development, releases happen every two weeks, and may contain any of the following:

 * New features
 * New components